 Step 1: Become a member of the LSA if you are not already one by clicking on the "Membership" button below and following the directions and payment requirements for becoming a member.

 Step 2: Once you are a paid LSA member, browse through the rental collection and pick an instrument you wish to rent from those listed as "Available."
-Unless you are already very familiar with lutes and your need for one, we suggest you contact the Rental Program Director, Michael Grant, to discuss your needs and which lute, of those available, will meet them best.
+Unless you are already very familiar with lutes and your need for one, we suggest you contact the Rental Program Administrator, Fiona Thistle, to discuss your needs and which lute, of those available, will meet them best.